JTCyberTech/Cybersecurity-Home-Labs/OverTheWire Writeup/Bandits.md

 - > do file "$file"
 - > done

-Explaination of the For loop:
+Explanation of the For loop:
 - `for file in $(...)`: iterates each file name found by the `find` command inside `$(...)`.
 - `do ... done`: Encloses the commands to be executed for each iteration of the loop.
 - `file "$file"`: